enkomio/BrokenFlow/README.md

 * Set the register ECX to the size of the allocated memory;
 * Set register ESI to the start of the allocated memory (this address contains the shellcode to execute);
 * Call the shellcode decryption code

+# Possible Improvements
+In order to make the decryption code less identifiable, it is possible to use alternative methods to call the shellcode.
+In order to have more freedom we can consider to increase the chunk size that is encrypted during each iteration.
+In my PoC I used 2-bytes becasuse **jmp esi** needs two bytes, but we can use 4 or 8-bytes chunk size, allowing the operator to have more alternatives that fit in 4 or 8-bytes chunk.
+According to the chosen way to call the shellcode, the encryption constant will change as well.